Chamizal dispute: Resolution

 The dispute was formally settled on January 14, 1964, when the United States and Mexico ratified a treaty that generally followed the 1911 arbitration recommendations.
 The agreement awarded to Mexico 366 acre of the Chamizal area and 264 acre east of the adjacent Cordova Island.
 Although no payments were made between the two governments, the United States received compensation from a private Mexican bank for 382 structures included in the transfer.
-The United States also received 193 acre of Cordova Island from Mexico, and the two nations agreed to share equally in the cost of rechanneling the river.
+The United States also received 193 acre of Cordova Island from Mexico, and the two nations agreed to share equally in the cost of re-channeling the river.
 In 1964, Presidents Adolfo López Mateos and Lyndon B. Johnson met at the border to end the dispute.
 On September 17, 1963, the U.S. Congress introduced the American–Mexican Chamizal Convention Act of 1964, which finally settled the matter.
 In October 1967, President Johnson met with President Gustavo Díaz Ordaz on the border and formally proclaimed the settlement.

 One of the aims of the Chamizal Convention was to build a man-made channel to prevent the Rio Grande from blurring the international boundary ever again.
 The channel was constructed of concrete, 167 ft in width at the top and 15 ft deep.
 The two governments shared the cost of the channel, along with the cost of three new bridges.

+In order to complete the terms of the Chamizal Treaty, more than 5,600 El Paso residents were also displaced from their homes within the 630-acres ceded to Mexico.
+Many of these residents were American citizens.
+The IBC and the U.S. federal government worked together to evict and relocate these residents from the 630-acres, which included five residential areas of South El Paso known as: Rio Linda, Cotton Mill, Cordova Gardens, El Jardin, and the last two southern blocks of Segundo Barrio.
+Although many residents organized to resist their displacement, they were unsuccessful in doing so.
+As part of the Chamizal Relocation Project, residents who owned their homes were given fair-market value.
+Tenants, however, were simply evicted.
+Years later, many of these displaced residents called their shared experience of displacement the "Chamizal diaspora."

-The United States established a museum known as the Chamizal National Memorial in 1974 to increase visitor awareness of cooperation, diplomacy and cultural values as a basic means to conflict resolution.
+In 1974, the United States established a museum known as the Chamizal National Memorial to increase visitor awareness of cooperation, diplomacy and cultural values as a basic means to conflict resolution.